Artillex-Studios/Documentation/Writerside/topics/AxShulkers-Configuration.md

 * The same as auto-clear-shulkers, however this is only for creative mode players!
 * This is highly recommended to keep enabled to avoid confusion.

+### delete-invalid-items (default: true)

+* If enabled and somehow a shulker has a uuid, but it is not in the database, the contents of that shulker will be removed
+* This also required to prevent incompatibility with third party plugins
+* The only reason you should disable this is if you decided to delete the axshulkers database without resetting players' shulkers

+### nbt-tag (default: AxShulkers-UUID)

+* What should the nbt that the plugin places on shulkers be named?
+* Note that the plugin will not clean up old ones, so changing this is not recommended
+* Changing this while the server is running can lead to dupes
+* If you have deleted the axshulkers database without deleting the items, it is recommended to change this to avoid item loss

 ### blacklisted-items